wyomingof/wyomingof.github.io/_pages/about.md

 Featured
 =====
-Currently trying to make an LLM which can self-cast invisibility - see preview build,
+Currently working on an LLM which can self-cast invisibility - see preview.